SaFRO: Satisfaction-Aware Fusion via Dual-Relative Policy Optimization for Short-Video Search: Experiment

 \subsubsection{Metrics}

 We evaluate different methods in offline experiments on the Kuaishou datasets using NDCG@10 across four item-level signals: click, long-play, duration (user dwell time on each item), and relevance.
 We also report the satisfaction score predicted by the satisfaction-aware model.
-Furthermore, we assess user retention rate by building a retention simulator on the same dataset to predict users’ probability of returning the next day, which reflects the long-term effectiveness of each method.
+Furthermore, we assess user retention rate by building a retention simulator on the same dataset to predict users’ probability of returning the next day.
+This allows us to assess the long-term effectiveness of each method in an offline setting, where true long-term retention is inherently unobservable and simulator-based evaluation is therefore necessary and widely adopted in industrial practice~\cite{kuaisim,rlur,auro}.